UPPMAX/R-python-julia-matlab-HPC/docs/python/packages.rst

 .. admonition:: Learning objectives

     - Practice reading documentation
-    - Rehearse the documentation to load a Python machine learning module
-    - Apply the documentation to show if a Python package is already installed
+    - Load a Python package module

 Some Python packages need another module to be loaded.
 In this exercise, we search for and use a module to use a pre-installed Python package.
 The Python package we use differs by center:

-- HPC2N: Theano (as a Python package for Python 3.7.4)
+- HPC2N: Theano, as a Python 3.7.4 package
 - LUNARC: Unknown
-- UPPMAX: TensorFlow (as a Python package for CPU)
+- UPPMAX: TensorFlow, as a Python 3.11.8 package for CPU

 Use your center's documentation to find out which module to load your Python package with.